How Long Does the Flu Last?

 While the flu takes time to resolve, certain steps can help speed up recovery:

-• Use a humidifier to ease congestion and coughing.
+- Use a humidifier → eases congestion and cough.

-If you test positive for the flu within 24-48 hours of the onset of symptoms, your provider may prescribe an antiviral drug which can reduce symptoms and shorten the time you are sick. .
+If you test positive for the flu within the first 24–48 hours of symptom onset, your provider may prescribe antiviral medication, which can shorten recovery time and reduce complications.

 How to Prevent the Flu